paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

   (A) with respect to the SBIR program, the third phase described in paragraph (4)(C); and

-  (B) with respect to the STTR program, the third phase described in paragraph (6)(C); and
+  (B) with respect to the STTR program, the third phase described in paragraph (6)(C);

-(14) the term “senior procurement executive” means an official designated under [section 1702(c) of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section1702/c&num=0&edition=prelim) as the senior procurement executive of a Federal agency participating in a SBIR or STTR program.
+(14) the term “senior procurement executive” means an official designated under [section 1702(c) of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section1702/c&num=0&edition=prelim) as the senior procurement executive of a Federal agency participating in a SBIR or STTR program;

+(15) the term “covered individual” means an individual who—

+  (A) contributes in a substantive, meaningful way to the scientific development or execution of a research and development project proposed to be carried out with a research and development award from a Federal research agency; and

+  (B) is designated as a covered individual by the Federal research agency concerned;

+(16) the term “foreign affiliation” means a funded or unfunded academic, professional, or institutional appointment or position with a foreign government or government-owned entity, whether full-time, part-time, or voluntary (including adjunct, visiting, or honorary);

+(17) the term “foreign country of concern” means the People’s Republic of China, the Democratic People’s Republic of Korea, the Russian Federation, the Islamic Republic of Iran, or any other country determined to be a country of concern by the Secretary of State;

+(18) the term “malign foreign talent recruitment program” has the meaning given such term in [section 19237 of title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section19237&num=0&edition=prelim); and

+(19) the term “federally funded award” means a Phase I, Phase II (including a Phase II award under subsection (cc)), or Phase III SBIR or STTR award made using a funding agreement.

 **(f) Federal agency expenditures for SBIR program**